 Support the local street art scene

 Berlin is known by for its street art.
-Fact: In Berlin you can find street art created by everyone from Blu to Gemeos, Banksy to Shepard Fairey… Berlin has it all!.
+Fact: In Berlin you can find street art created by everyone from Blu to Gemeos, Banksy to Shepard Fairey… Berlin has it all!
+And it includes several street art meetups like this one we went in the Winter of 2014.

 You can see it on these city buildings, you can touch it on the city walls.
 Check out neighborhoods like Mitte, Kreuzberg, Prenzlauer Berg, Neukölln.
 Go out, explore the city.
 Pay attention to the light poles, to the building walls, up, down, left and right.
 Berlin is full of it!